bgha-stibosystems/angular-styleguide/README.md

 ### File naming conventions

-Keep it simple and lowercase, use the component name, e.g. `calendar.*.js*`, `calendar-grid.*.js` - with the name of the type of file in the middle.
-Use `index.js` for the module definition file, so you can import the module by directory name.
+Keep it simple and lowercase, use the component name, e.g. `calendar.*.ts*`, `calendar-grid.*.ts` - with the name of the type of file in the middle.
+Use `index.ts` for the module definition file, so you can import the module by directory name.

 ```
-index.js
+index.ts
-calendar.controller.js
+calendar.controller.ts
-calendar.component.js
+calendar.component.ts
-calendar.service.js
+calendar.service.ts
-calendar.directive.js
+calendar.directive.ts
-calendar.filter.js
+calendar.filter.ts
-calendar.spec.js
+calendar.spec.ts
 ```

 **[Back to top](#table-of-contents)**